georgebrindeiro/map_manager_api/map_manager_api.rst

 Therefore, there is a need for an API that allows these different elements to communicate, with as little interdependency as possible.
 This document describes such an API, and discusses its implementation, based on the concept of a transactional map database.
 It aims at being as generic as possible and agnostic with respect to the implementation framework.
-It is designed to allow for a fully distributed back-end, while abstracting it in such a way that API users do not need to care about the back-end.
+It is designed to allow for a fully distributed back-end, while abstracting it in such a way that API users do not need to care about it.

 Framework requirements
 ======================